jaz303/taylor/README.md

 ### Hard

-And thse will be somewhat time-consuming:
+And these will be somewhat time-consuming:

   - Automatic dependency resolution/installation!
   - Central package registry